Master of Arts

 Program Distinctives

-2. Rigorous courses offered in 4 online sessions per year.
+2. Rigorous courses offered online.

 Course Structure